You’ll enjoy a full range of well-developed public services, in some respects world-leading.

 All but the remotest settlements are reticulated for energy and water.

 Most homes use electricity for all their energy needs, although piped natural gas is also an option for cooking and water heating in the North Island.
-In the South Island, bottled LPG is an option.
+In the South Island, bottled LPG is available.

 Tap water is safe to drink.
 In most areas it is fluoridated.